Best headlamps for astronomy and stargazing 2024: The top picks for seeing at night

 🔎 Knog Bilby 400: A uniquely styled headlamp that gives users complete control in terms of light activation, lighting modes and order of operation.
 It is easy to wipe clean and is even submersible.

-The Bilby 400 looks very different from the other headlamps on this list.
-It's made from medical-grade silicone, which helps keep it light and easy to clean.
-But it also packs in some useful and other not-so-useful (but innovative) features.
-In terms of the useful, if you've got the compatible ModeMaker app on PC, you can program your own modes to do just about anything.
-And the not-so-useful?
-There's a rather novel 'Party mode' and a Knight Rider mode — we'll leave you to have fun with those.
+In terms of useful features we like, with the ModeMaker app on PC, you can program your own modes to do just about anything.
+On the other side is a gimmicky but rather novel 'Party mode' and a Knight Rider mode — we'll leave you to have fun with those.

 Along with those slightly obscure features, you'll find all of the usual bells and whistles here, which we've talked about in our in-depth Knog Bilby 400 headlamp review.
 It's dust-proof and waterproof up to one meter, with a rating of IP67.
 It has a USB-C charger, and its brightness of up to 400 lumens is plenty bright enough for most situations.